This page covers our opening times, how to find Maidenhead Heritage Centre and accessibility information.

 |London Heathrow airport||Train: Every 30 minutes, change Hayes & Harlington|

 |Henley||Train: Hourly, change Twyford|

 |Windsor||Train: Every 15 minutes from Windsor Central, change Slough|

 The Centre is 5 minutes from M4 Jct8/9.
 Follow signs to Maidenhead Central via A308.
 From Windsor driving time is 15-20 mins.
 The Centre does not have its own car park, but the following public car parks are available (charges apply):

-- Grove Road car park – pay and display car park immediately next to the museum.
-Vehicle access from York Road
+- Grove Road car park – pay and display car park immediately next to the museum

 - “The Story of Maidenhead” permanent exhibition

 - Temporary exhibitions in the Sammes Gallery